GerritCodeReview/plugins_verify-status/src/main/resources/Documentation/database.md

 DESCRIPTION
 -----------
-CI data is stored in a [CI database](#supported-dbs) which can be in the Gerrit review database or a completely separate database.
+Test metadata is stored in a [CI database](#supported-dbs) which can be in the Gerrit review database or a completely separate database.

 ### <a id="schema-initialization"> @PLUGIN@ schema initialization

 Schema initialization
 ---------------------

-The database is initialized and the schema is created with during an initial site creation.
+The database is initialized and the schema is created during an initial site creation.

 ```